Freedom of expression in Canada: Free speech in times of crisis

 Communication has an importance in times of crisis to warn communities of disasters and help follow the impact of it.
 The terms of Canada's renewed Official Secrets Act causes fears in Canadian media in which they may not be free to report on abuses in the national security sphere because they could be prosecuted.
 The Canadian attitude to criminalizing speech associated with terrorism has so far been somewhat careful.
 Canada amended its 2001 Anti-terrorism Bill to provide that "for a greater certainty, the expression of a political, religious, or ideological thought, belief or opinion" will not constitute a terrorist activity unless the expression satisfies the other definition of terrorist activities.
 Canada did increase the ability to seize and remove hate propaganda from the Internet and new penalties for damage to religious property in connection to terrorism and hate speech.

 Despite the War Measures Act, the federal cabinet has power to censor the media by declaring a war emergency or an international emergency.
 The Emergencies Act does require that the acknowledgment of an emergency be presented before Parliament within seven days where the Parliament can have a chance to revoke it.
 Julian Sher, president of the 1000-member Canadian Association of Journalists, predicted that the media would launch a court challenge if the Charter of Rights was violated.
 However, cases in the past have seen courts approving military censorship.
 For example, during the Canadian army's confrontation with Mohawk warriors at Oka, Quebec, there were restrictions on the media including the cutoff of cellular telephones.
 In 1970, during the October crisis in Quebec, the War Measures Act was imposed and the media were not allowed to publish the manifestos of the Front de libération du Québec and even some journalists were jailed.

-Economic Benefits
+Economic benefits

-The economic literature supports the idea that greater freedom of expression fosters greater economic growth, because the free exchange of ideas stimulates innovation.
+Some economic literature claims that greater freedom of expression fosters greater economic growth, because the free exchange of ideas stimulates innovation.
 The opposite (i.e., censorship) hampers academic freedom and research.
-According to an econometric analysis of the relationship between freedom of expression and economic growth, Canadians would be $2,522 richer every year on average if Canada's public policies encouraged freedom of expression as much as Norway's.
+According to a 2021 econometric analysis commissioned by the think tank the Montreal Economic Institute on the relationship between freedom of expression and economic growth, Canadians would be $2,522 richer every year on average if Canada's public policies encouraged freedom of expression as much as Norway's.